Sieep-Coding/sieep-coding.github.io/src/pages/posts/reflecting-on-two-years-as-a-software-engineer.md

 layout: ../../layouts/PostLayout.astro
 description: "While I have been writing code for a long time, the title has not always come with it."

-img_path : "/programming.jpg"
+img_path : "/compagnons-Fa9b57hffnM-unsplash.jpg"
-img_alt: "Macbook with code on the screen"
+img_alt: "Programmers working in an office"

 tags: ["#SelfHelp", "#Tech"]
 ---